Answer-First Summary

 • Edge case: if weighting rules are non-linear (curves, caps, drops), verify policy before acting.

-Related checks: Percentage Change in Grade Calculator, Canadian GPA Calculator, Points-to-Percentage Calculator
+Related checks: Percentage Change in Grade Calculator, Percentage-to-Letter Grade Converter, UK Degree Classification Calculator

 Next checks: Semester Grade Calculator, Weighted Grade Calculator, Midterm Grade Calculator